Where do I begin?

 Unlike Alice in Lewis Carroll's inside-out world, I haven't been reliably sane since I was allowed to "stand up close to a horse" at the age of two and a half ... therefore (nice sane word, that) I shall ignore the King's sound advice and just plunge you into it.
 Web sites are like that anyway - you can get in through any door or window.
 Why should I insist you knock or ring the bell?

-This site is about some of my long-standing obsessions: writing, Fell ponies, carriage driving, an early blog about Foot and Mouth, a bit of local history and a few links to other sites where I can't be bothered to repeat their information.
+This site is about some of my long-standing obsessions: writing of all kinds, Fell ponies, carriage driving, an early blog about Foot and Mouth, a bit of local history and a few links to other sites.

 Things I think are newsworthy: you don't have to agree